 Your medical team can help you manage breathing difficulties by teaching you techniques for controlling how you breathe and cough.
 Pulmonary rehabilitation is a holistic, multimodal approach in which you also focus on improving your nutrition, staying physically fit and keeping a positive emotional outlook.

 If you smoke, your medical team can help you quit, which will be essential to managing your cancer symptoms.

 Many practices fall into this category — it refers to any healing practice outside of mainstream medical science and clinical trials.
 Many mesothelioma patients turn to CAM to improve their quality of life, and it shouldn’t be a problem for you as long as you are open and honest with your medical team about everything you consider.
 Before you begin any CAM therapy, you must check with your doctor to make sure it won’t interfere with your other medical treatments.

 A few examples of complementary and alternative medicine:

 Therapeutic massage: In addition to being a proven method of relieving stress, massage is now gaining popularity as a versatile healing art that can provide a strong support for conventional treatment.

 Acupuncture: This Eastern practice has so far withstood the test of time, and some modern studies have concluded it can be an effective treatment for the symptoms that cancer patients experience.

-Biofeedback therapy: This novel therapy involves learning how to consciously control bodily functions that are normally involuntary.
+Biofeedback therapy: This therapy involves learning how to consciously control bodily functions that are normally involuntary.
 This training has allowed some patients to better manage their symptoms and recover from surgery.